paycoreio/docs/docs/products/hpp/features.md

 |skinCode     |The code of the skin used.                                                                    |
 |shopperLocale|A combination of a language code and country code to specify the language used in the session.|

-These values are used as a fallback when PayCore.io is unable to determine skin and language configuration.
+These values are used as a fallback when {{custom.company_name}} is unable to determine skin and language configuration.

 ### Return Method

-PayCore.io provides three methods in which the buyer and sale parameters can be returned to your approved URL.
+{{custom.company_name}} provides three methods in which the buyer and sale parameters can be returned to your approved URL.
 You may send the buyer to our order processed page which will display a  **Click Here to Finalize your Order**  button to redirect the buyer, you may bypass the order processed page using a header redirect or you can immediately display your approved URL to the buyer while they remain on our server.
 Your return method can be selected on the Site Management page.

 #### Given links back to my Website